 Women Investing in Women Panel description: There are 11.3 million women-owned businesses in U.S, generating over 7.8 million jobs, and adding $11.3 trillion to the country’s economy.
 On top of that, women (half the population!) are the central consumers, responsible for 70-80% of a household’s purchases.
 Now, think of those numbers together and the economic and social power that lie within them.
 In this panel, we will explore the impact of women investing in women.
 [What does it look like in an economy that favors men?]
 As female funders access to capital and loans continues to be non-existent compared to that of their male counterparts, we will discuss effective ways to create a paradigm shift that does away with current barriers, which go far beyond funding.
 As part of this discussion, we will touch upon the gender investment gap, i.e., women paying more than men for debt while investing less.
 How can we reverse the trend of women retiring with only two-thirds of the money of men while living longer?
 How do we encourage more women to start flexing their purchasing muscle to secure their future by investing in women-owned businesses?
 [As studies show, a stellar investment strategy]

-Play Equity and the Olympics Panel Description: Los Angeles is the proud host of the 2028 Olympics and the City determined to play its role in closing the play equity gap.
+Play Equity Leading up to the LA 2028 Olympics & Paralympics Panel Description: Los Angeles is the proud host of the 2028 Olympic and Paralympic Games, and by harnessing the excitement for the Games, the City is determined to play its role in closing the play equity gap.
 Together with its partners [including the LA84 foundation, WISE LA, the Sparks Foundation], the City is working hard to ensure that the dreams, opportunities, and health of children are not determined by their gender, zip code and family’s income but that every child is given a chance to play.
 In addition to giving more young people the chance to play, the City is also progressing in its goal to advance the number female coaches, executives, and representatives across all sports so that there is greater representation and everyone who wants the chance to succeed in careers in sports has the opportunity.
 As one of the largest sports industries in the U.S., Los Angeles is dedicated to taking the lead on play equity.
 Join us for this panel to learn how we will achieve this goal.

 Women Veterans Navigating from Military Life to Civilian Careers Panel description: The needs of women veterans are often overshadowed by the needs of their male peers although many women veterans come out of the military questioning their identity and have trouble transitioning into the civilian world.
 What steps should we take to better support women veterans to ensure their personal and professional success?
 In this panel, we will discuss the numerous challenges facing women veterans [including, post-traumatic stress, military sexual trauma, readjustment to civilian life], the need for mentors and a supportive community.